 NBCOT Examination Registration

 Each student is responsible to complete the registration process to sit for the Certification Examination for the Certified Occupational Therapy Assistant COTA.
-After receiving the initial mailing, each student must work with the Office of the Registrar for completion of appropriate forms.
+After program completion, each student must submit a request for official transcripts to be sent to NBCOT.